2KAbhishek/resume/README.md

 -   Developed robust tooling and processes for i18n and l10n bringing down the required time to introduce new language/region from months to days.
 -   Configured large-scale CI/CD workflows with `GitHub Actions` and `Circle CI`, greatly improving developer productivity and software quality.
 -   Added a11y features including screen reader, readability, contrast, navigation, etc, allowing wider range of users access to the app.
--   Built personal rapport and trust with the client, prioritizing product goals and business requirements.
+-   Built personal rapport and trust with the client, prioritizing product goals and business requirements, receiving multiple shoutouts.
 -   Helped with multiple initiatives related to hiring, open source, blogging, and building internal processes.

 ### Project Engineer, Wipro